Call for Papers

 How are bodily channels mobilized or frozen to achieve social effects?
 How might the face express more or less than an agentive self?
 What kind of contact do faces enable or prevent?
 An inquiry into the blank face gives purchase on the central role that the physical and metaphorical face plays in models of interaction, deception, and apprehension.

 Guest editors Meghanne Barker and Perry Sherouse invite essays, articles, and book review essays for this special issue on blank faces.
-We plan to review the first set of papers in September 2017, and the issue will remain open to new essays and interventions, with no final deadline, as we will continue publishing new contributions in an ongoing dialog for at least a year.
+The issue will remain open to new essays and interventions, with no final deadline, as we will continue publishing new contributions in an ongoing dialog.

 Issue 6: Vegetal Ontologies: A Stroll Through the World of Plants and People